-Gravity Forms is an online form builder with unique and advanced features to make the form creation process more convenient.
-Gravity Forms has a drag-and-drop form builder to generate engaging forms in minutes.
-The forms you generate with this tool are fully responsive on all devices.
-The best thing is, you can use conditional logic to improve user experience and collect precise information.
-Though, not all features are as good as you desire.
-Let’s find out how well this tool performs, its features, pros, and cons.
+Gravity Forms is an online form builder with unique and advanced features that make the form creation process super convenient (it’s a WordPress plugin).
+Gravity Forms brings a drag-and-drop form builder directly to the WordPress admin area, which lets you create engaging forms in minutes.
+The forms are fully responsive on all devices.
+One of our favorite things is that you can use conditional logic to improve user experience and collect precise information.
+There are some drawbacks with Gravity Forms, though and some features could be improved.

 Top Features of Gravity Forms